CCMS-UCSD/GNPSDocumentation/docs/faq.md

 A: On the select input files popup, click on the shared files tab, and enter speclibs as an import share.

 ![Screenshot](img/shared_libs.png)

+## Browser Support

+We officially test on the latest Chrome browser.
+Other browsers, e.g. Firefox, Internet Explorer, Opera, Edge, are not officially supported but likely will not have any issues with GNPS.